puppetlabs/device_manager/README.md

 ... and declare the `puppet_device::devices` class:

 ~~~
+node 'agent.example.com'  {
+  class {'f5': }

   include puppet_device::devices
+}
 ~~~

-Note that an f5 device is used as an example: but this module is not limited to F5 devices.
+(Note that an f5 device is used as an example, but this module is not limited to F5 devices.)

 ## Parameters